 Approached from this perspective, greater clarity is injected into whether the prospect of deportation should be a mitigating factor.
 The ultimate reference point is whether offenders who are not Australian citizens and who are deported at the expiration of their sentence normally suffer more than identically situated offenders who are not deported.
-In most cases, the answer to this is yes.
+In most cases, we contend the answer to this is yes.
 Thus, it is clear that the fact of deportation can increase the level of hardship experienced by offenders.
 Moreover, this additional burden stems from the crime committed by the offender and hence constitutes a form of punishment.
-The fact that the deportation is ordered by a decision-maker other than that of the sentencing court does not alter the nexus between the hardship and the crime.
+The fact that the deportation is ordered by a decision-maker other than the sentencing court does not alter the nexus between the hardship and the crime.

 Reform Proposal: The Risk of Deportation Should Mitigate Sentence Severity

-Thus, it follows from the perspectives of general harmony with the existing approach to incidental hardships and coherency with the proportionality principle that the risk of deportation should reduce sentence severity.
+It follows from the perspectives of general harmony with the existing approach to incidental hardships, and coherency with the proportionality principle, that the risk of deportation should reduce sentence severity.
 However, in order to operationalise this recommendation, a number of considerations need to be clarified.

-Risk of Deportation Should Mitigate but Account Should Be Taken of Conditions in the Other Country and Location of Offenders Balance of Family
+Risk of Deportation Should Mitigate but Account Should Be Taken of Conditions in the Other Country and Location of Offender’s Balance of Family

 In light of the above discussion, it emerges that removing an offender from Australia is generally a hardship.
 However, this reference point is muddied for two reasons.
 The first is that deportation is not a binary construct.
-In some cases it may be that an offender’s level of flourishing is likely to be enhanced if he or she returns to his or her country of origin.
+In some cases it may be that an offender’s level of flourishing is likely to be enhanced if they return to their country of origin.
 There are an infinite amount of considerations that influence an individual’s prosperity.
 However, there are two obvious and important factors relevant to this inquiry.
-The first is the economic standard of living in a country.
-There is of course no authoritative measure of living standards, but economic and social prosperity is measured objectively and this provides courts with an objective basis for contrasting living conditions in Australia compared with the offender’s home country.
+The first is a country’s economic standard of living.
+There is of course no authoritative measure of living standards, but economic and social prosperity is measured objectively, which provides courts with an objective basis for comparing and contrasting living conditions in Australia with the offender’s home country.
 Where the offender’s home country is similar in economic and social prosperity to Australia, this provides a basis for reducing or negating the mitigating effect of deportation.

 The other important consideration that impacts a person’s level of flourishing is their capacity to spend time with family.
-The level of family connectedness that is experienced by people and family dynamics vary markedly.
-However, it is nevertheless possible to inject a degree of objectivity into whether flourishing which is linked to family association would be meaningfully diminished by deporting an offender.
+Family dynamics and the level of family connectedness experienced by people vary markedly.
+However, it is nevertheless possible to inject a degree of objectivity into whether flourishing, which is linked to family association, would be meaningfully diminished by deporting an offender.
 In the migration law context, a ‘balance of family’ test is used to determine an individual’s suitability for some visa classes.
 The same standard could be applied in the sentencing context.
-Where the balance of an offender’s family are in the offender’s home country this would again go a considerable way to establishing that deportation is not a meaningful detriment to the offender.
+Where the balance of an offender’s family are in the offender’s home country, this would again go a considerable way to establishing that deportation is not a meaningful detriment to the offender.